 Number 10 Squadron operates the Airbus A330 'Voyager' K2 (two point refueller) and K3 (three point refueller) aircraft.
-Voyager is a duel role aircraft, providing air-to-air tanker and air transport capabilities.
+Voyager is a dual role aircraft, providing air-to-air tanker and air transport capabilities.

-Number's XXIV, 30 and 47 Squadrons, operating the C-130J Hercules aircraft, specialise in the Tactical Air Transport role; the air dropping of paratroops and supplies.
+Number 47 Squadron operating the Lockheed Martin C-130J Hercules aircraft and specialise in the Tactical Air Transport role, including the aerial delivery of paratroops and supplies.
 The Hercules is particularly suited to the delivery of humanitarian aid, even into some of the most inhospitable areas of the world.

-Number 101 Squadron is the most recent recent operator of the Airbus A330 'Voyager' K2 & K3 aircraft, having retired it's ageing Vickers VC10 aircraft on 25th September 2013.
+Number 101 Squadron is the most recent operator of the Airbus A330 'Voyager' K2 & K3 aircraft, having retired its ageing Vickers VC10 aircraft on 25th September 2013.

 Additionally, Number 206(R) Squadron is responsible for the test and evaluation of the RAF's Airbus A400M Atlas and Lockheed Martin C-130J Hercules as part of the capability development process for those aircraft.